PneumaSolutions/rim-manual-mac-old/src/workingwithsessions.md

     * As such, RIM will reconnect once the user logs in.
 * Send Control+Alt+Delete: Sends this keystroke to the remote machine.
     * This option is not yet implemented for Mac targets.
-* Request Unattended Access: Allows you to send a request for unattended access to the client computer.
+* Request Unattended or Prompted Access: Allows you to send a request for unattended access to the client computer.
 This is useful if you are a sysadmin and need to perform routine maintenance, or even for something as simple as controlling your home machine while on the go.
 * Lock the Target Machine: Performs the equivalent of Windows+L or pressing the lock/power button on Mac OS.
     * Not yet implemented for Mac
 * View Connection Details: Provides a detailed lowdown on your connection, as well as the target machine.
 Information includes: